tsy24/tp/docs/DeveloperGuide.md

   Use case ends.

+*
 * 3a.
+The given parameter is invalid.

+    * 3a1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.

+* 3b.
 Tag to delete from elderly does not exist.

-    * 3a1.
+    * 3b1.
 NurseyBook shows an error message.

       Use case resumes at step 2.